Agile-Labs-Tech/agilelabs-isms-policy/15 ISMS Communications policy/README.md

 ## Continual Improvement

 1. Whenever applicable, all personnel are encouraged to provide suggestions to the improvement of the ISMS.
-2. The relevant suggestions shall be given to the TL during the &quot;Management Meetings&quot;.
+2. The relevant suggestions shall be given to the TL/Manager as and when possible.
 3. The ISM shall review the proposal and determine if the improvements are applicable and practicable for implementation.
 4. The TL shall collate the implementation of the improvements and it should be updated in the Management Review Meeting.